 Dropshipping Alternatives

 Although dropshipping can be an effective business model, it does come with additional fees and may require you to relinquish control over customer service and quality control.
+If these costs are prohibitive or if you just want to try another model, consider the following:

 • In-house fulfillment Although more expensive than dropshipping, fulfilling your inventory in-house gives you more control of your product.
 However, in-house fulfillment means you’ll have to spend more time and energy overseeing this aspect of the eCommerce process.